Management of Solid Waste

 - NSWMA is effectively engaging stakeholders and enforcing its legal provisions to foster good waste disposal practices,

-- NSWMA’s procurement and human resources management activities were consistent with good practices and value of money principles.
+- NSWMA’s procurement and human resources management activities were consistent with good practices and value for money principles.

 We also considered how the audit can contribute to the Auditor General’s wider strategic aims by: